Actuarial-Control-Cycle-Part-A-2023-T1/group-github-pages-group-1/README.md

 * Manage unexpected resident preference by keeping up to date with local culture and adjust incentives for proactive relocation accordingly.
 * Manage moral hazard (Risk 10) by ensuring out eligibility criteria is up to date, and screening claimants carefully to ensure they receive a justified amount.

+## **Data Limitations**

+* Historical loss data contains 51 unique combinations of natural perils.
+Such an extensive list with little loss data impacts accuracy.
+Thus, perils were grouped to aggregate data.
+As a result, compound climate events are not explicitly accounted for.
+* As there is no explicit data surrounding the exposure to catastrophic events, assumptions have been made to attempt to match the number of households exposed to certain risks.
+* Geographical and topological characteristics of the regions was limited, which rendered it impossible to model the climate risk at a granular level.
+As a consequence, the distribution of peril sizes was fit at the country level, which presents a cross-subsidy risk as pricing is at the region/risk level.
+* The initial scheme design required a citizen to live in a ‘high risk’ region, or that an individual must have resided in an affected area for a minimum of 1 year (in the case of proactive relocation) or more than 2 weeks (in the case of reactive relocation).
+However, limited data resulted in difficulties to define this.
+Hence, automatic eligibility was chosen as a more feasible option.
+* There were also initial plan for a citizen to receive reactive relocation support included an eligibility requirement.
+For example, if the legal title holder is less than 67 years old, that citizen would be eligible provided that the damage to their property exceeded a certain amount.
+That amount would be lower for those older than 67.
+However, as data was not available, the differentiation of coverage between age groups was not carried out.

 ![giphy](https://user-images.githubusercontent.com/113440610/229765593-73ada8b7-5573-423a-9239-31cf87defbf3.gif)